-The girls knew right away what they wanted to spell on their bracelets, but as time went on, they got a little stuck on thinking of new words and phrases.
-So together, we created a big list of 175+ fun words and phrases that are perfect for girls' stretch bracelets with letter beads!
+If you are going to make these at home, you'll want to grab my big list of 175+ fun words and phrases that are perfect for girls' stretch bracelets with letter beads!
 If you or your kids need some ideas or inspiration, I've got you covered!
 You can download the list for FREE from a link at the bottom of this post.

 Ok, let's get started!

 This post contains some affiliate links (which means if you make a purchase after clicking a link, I will earn a small commission at no additional cost to you).
 Read my full disclosure policy here.

 Materials Needed for Stretch Bracelets with Letter Beads